AndrePablo/Presence/README.md

 ![alt text](https://github.com/Ashwins9001/Presence-App/blob/main/img/front-end.PNG)
 Are you running late to work while waiting to call your kid in sick to school?
 With Presence you can mark your child's absence easily and hands-free!
 Presence is an Amazon Alexa application that uses a voice-activated system to record your child's sick days.
 Never be late or annoyed again with Presence.

 For school administration staff, Presence offers an automated solution to recording absences that minimizes school resources by streamlining the attendance process.
 We all know how important it is to make sure every child is safe and missing school for a good reason.
+But we also know how great it feels to have less work to do.
+School staff can relax, sit back and let Presence handle the busy work.

 # Application Overview
 Presence uses a heroku-deployed API and MongoDB Atlas Cluster to create a mock student records system.
 Changes are made to the student records system through the Alexa Skills Develpoment Kit (SDK).
 The Alexa SDK is configured by VoiceFlow for easier development and involves retrieving student information from voice commands to execute HTTP POST requests to update the database.